utep-cs-systems-courses/s24-corg-tokenizer-almondragon/src/README.md

    - 'make all' creates the tokenizerProgram, this must be done before running.
    - 'make run' runs the tokenizerProgram.
-   - 'make clean' removes any objects files as well as the program itself
+   - 'make clean' removes any objects files as well as the program itself.

 ## COMMANDS IN PROGRAM: